MYTHS, MISINFORMATION — and DISINFORMATION

 WILDFIRES RENEW & RESTORE LIFE

-Fire is a powerful, primal force that is an integral, healthy component of a natural forest ecosystem.
-Humans have a complex relationship with wildfire, especially today with wildland fires in and near houses, towns and cities encroaching on dwindling forests and undeveloped lands.
+Wildfire is a powerful, primal force, and an integral, healthy, unavoidable component of a natural forest ecosystem.
+But we have a complex relationship with this force of nature, especially today with wildland fires near houses, towns and cities that have encroached on dwindling forests, open space, and other wildlands.

 MISINFORMATION & MISCONCEPTIONS SPREAD LIKE WILDFIRE